 We do not have hard deadlines for our legal internships, and consider applicants on a rolling basis.
-We have filled our Fall 2018 positions and are now accepting applications for Spring and Summer 2019.
+We have filled our Spring 2019 and Summer 2019 positions and are now accepting applications for Fall 2019 and Spring 2020.

 Founded in 1935, American Civil Liberties Union of Iowa (ACLU of Iowa), is the nation’s fifth-oldest state affiliate of the national American Civil Liberties Union.
 The ACLU of Iowa is a non-profit membership organization that promotes and defends the values reflected in the Bill of Rights and Article I of the Iowa Constitution through public advocacy and outreach, lobbying, and litigation.